Linda Aranaydo: Activism

 Aranaydo was one of 14 people who first attempted to occupy Alcatraz Island on November 9, 1969.
 On November 20, the group returned to the island and initiated the Occupation of Alcatraz protest.
 During the occupation, Aranaydo taught in the school and worked with Luwana Quitiquit (Pomo) to run the kitchen for the occupants.
 She attended the protest while pursuing her education at UC Berkeley.
 This protest ultimately had a major impact on federal Indian policy.

 Awards and honors

 Dr. Aranaydo obtained several awards and honors throughout her academic and professional career.
-In 1970, while pursuing her Bachelor's degree at the University of California, Berkley, she won an award of distinction in general scholarship for her academic achievements.
+In 1970, while pursuing her Bachelor's degree at the University of California, Berkeley, she won an award of distinction in general scholarship for her academic achievements.
 While studying at the University of California, San Francisco, she was the recipient of the Robert Crede Award for Excellence in Primary Care Medicine for her outstanding academic work.
 Dr. Aranaydo's work to help her Native American community avoid preventable diseases earned her the David Vanderryn Award for Outstanding Community Service as a Family Physician in 1995.